Description 1 Calculation Manual for Phase-Equilibrium Engineers and

 Conclusion for Chapter 4

-high-pressure binary Px and xy VLE data can be satisfactorily
+(4-2), because high-pressure binary Px and xy VLE data can be

-correlated using the three parameter Wohl equation and hypothetical liquids.
+satisfactorily correlated using the three parameter Wohl equation and

 Nomenclature for Chapter 4